rozumden/DeFMO/README.md

 Reference
 ------------
-If you use this repository, please cite the following publication ( https://arxiv.org/abs/2012.00595 ):
+If you use this repository, please cite the following [publication](https://arxiv.org/abs/2012.00595):

 ```bibtex
 @inproceedings{defmo,